quarkusio/quarkus/integration-tests/hibernate-search-elasticsearch/README.md

-# Hibernate Search example with ElasticSearch
+# Hibernate Search example with Elasticsearch

 ## Running the tests

 By default, the tests of this module are disabled.

-To run the tests in a standard JVM with ElasticSearch started in the JVM, you can run the following command:
+To run the tests in a standard JVM with Elasticsearch started in the JVM, you can run the following command:

 ```
 mvn clean install -Dtest-elasticsearch